CIDFriendsCentral/CIDFriendsCentral.github.io/content/Laser Cutters/Upload.md

 ![image](/images/206.png)

-Hitting the dropdown labeled `Mode` will allow you to choose from a list of options
+Hitting the dropdown labeled `Mode` will allow you to choose from a list of options.

 ![image](/images/207.png)

-`Repeating shapes` will allow you to place shapes along the line
+`Repeating shapes` will allow you to place shapes along the line.

-`Seamless Pattern` will create a pattern along the line
+`Seamless Pattern` will create a pattern along the line.

-`Stitching Holes` will create holes along the line
+`Stitching Holes` will create holes along the line.

-`Perforated Line` will cut a dashed line
+`Perforated Line` will cut a dashed line.

 `Hold-in Tabs` will give the line small bits of material to keep it in place while cutting that are easy to remove afterwards.

-No matter what option you choose, there will be a list of customizations to edit your pattern below, with more available after hitting the `Options` dropdown
+No matter what option you choose, there will be a list of customizations to edit your pattern below, with more available after hitting the `Options` dropdown.

 #### Puzzle Maker